Founded in 1098

 Today, well into its tenth century, the Order of St. Lazarus remains actively engaged in service to humanity throughout the world, keeping faith with traditions dating back to the Crusades.
 While continuing our fight against leprosy (Hansen’s disease) in many countries including the United States, members support a variety of other causes ranging from providing relief following natural disasters to promoting organ and tissue donation awareness and registration.

 Spiritually, the Order is ecumenical.
-Members come from Christian denominations subscribing to the Nicene Creed and are pledged to the realization of Christian unity.
+Members come from Christian denominations who accept baptism, belief in the Holy Trinity, and are pledged to the realization of Christian unity.

 Members represent various professions and backgrounds, but all share the desire to serve.
 Service comes in the form of financially supporting our Order’s local, national, and international efforts, as well as volunteering to provide service to those in need.
 The eight points of our green Maltese cross remind members of the Beatitudes and the importance of serving others.